Inference for Linear Conditional Moment Inequalities: Implementation

-The average conditional variance $\Sigma$ can be estimated using the matching procedure proposed by \cite{AbadieImbensZheng2014}.
-To do this, define $\Sigma_Z = \widehat{{Var}}(Z_i)$.\footnote{The matching procedure described below assumes that $\widehat{{Var}}(Z_i)$ is invertible.
-In certain applications, such as in our Monte Carlo, elements of $Z_i$ may be linearly dependent by construction, leading $\widehat{{Var}}(Z_i)$ to be singular.
-In this case conditioning on a maximal linearly independent subset of $Z_i$ is equivalent to conditioning on the full vector, so one can drop dependent elements from $Z_i$ until $\widehat{{Var}}(Z_i)$ is invertible.} For each $i$, find the nearest neighbor using the Mahalanobis distance in $Z_i$:
+Our tests require an estimate of the average conditional variance, $\Omega_0 = E_P[ Var( U_i(\beta_0) | Z_i ) ]$.
+We briefly describe how a matching procedure proposed by \cite{AbadieImbensZheng2014} can be used to estimate $\Omega_0$ when the data are i.i.d. across $i$; see \citet{Chetverikov2013} and \citet{horowitz_adaptive_2001} for alternative estimators.
+Let $\widehat\Sigma_Z$ be the sample variance of $Z_i$.\footnote{The matching procedure described below assumes that $\widehat\Sigma_Z$ is non-singular.
+In certain applications, such as in our Monte Carlo, elements of $Z_i$ may be linearly dependent by construction, leading $\widehat\Sigma_Z$ to be singular.
+In this case conditioning on a maximal linearly independent subset of $Z_i$ is equivalent to conditioning on the full vector, so one can drop dependent elements from $Z_i$ until $\widehat\Sigma_Z$ is non-singular.} For each $i$, find the nearest neighbor using the Mahalanobis distance for $Z_i$: